Pixomondo: History

+Major projects

 Virtual production

 In September 2020, PXO announced it began construction on a virtual production studio in Toronto, Canada, with Mayfair backing the new venture with a significant new financial commitment.
 PXO assembled a team of technical partners for the studio that included Epic Games' Unreal Engine, LED manufacturer ROE Visual, Nvidia, and Brompton Technology among others.
 In January 2021, the inaugural project to shoot on the virtual production stage was Star Trek: Discovery (Season Four) followed by the spin-off series Star Trek: Strange New Worlds.
 In July 2021, PXO, in a partnership with Canadian TV and film equipment rental business William F. White International, opened a second virtual production studio in Toronto.
 Known as Stage 6, it is designed for shorter duration shoots, including commercials and music videos.
 In November 2021, Netflix announced it partnered with PXO on a custom-built virtual production facility in Vancouver for its live-action adaptation of Avatar: The Last Airbender.
 In 2022, the Vancouver stage was named the Largest LED Stage by Guinness World Records and is featured in the “Guinness World Records 2023” print edition.
-“When it comes to world records in the realm of visual and special effects, we're faced with a dazzling array of new technological wonders to consider,” commented Craig Glenday, Editor-in-Chief, Guinness World Records.
-“As fans of this latest generation of effects-led movies and TV shows, it's exciting to be able to recognize a space as magical as the Pixomondo and William F. White International stage.
-It's almost literally a dream factory where anything can be conjured up, from flying dragons to dramatic moonscapes.